US and Russia clash in ugly UN talks

 "We are well aware of Russia's history of ploys and provocations," he added.

-But the Russian ambassador had pointedly left the room when his Ukrainian counterpart was speaking, after having earlier also called the Ukrainian government "pure Nazis."
+Meanwhile, the Russian ambassador had pointedly left the room when his Ukrainian counterpart was speaking, after having earlier also called the Ukrainian government "pure Nazis."

 And when he came back, he clashed again with the US, after all the 15 countries in the meeting had spoken.